Confused about your exam or college applications?

 BA (Hons) Journalism and Mass Communication

-If you are looking forward to admission in one of the Journalism colleges of your choice fill our Common Application Form and get expert advice.
-Our counsellors can help choose the perfect college and course for you.
-You can also call on our toll-free number at 1800-572-9877 and avail free counselling services regarding admissions.
+If you are looking forward to admission to one of the Journalism colleges of your choice fill out our Common Application Form and get expert advice.
+Our counselors can help choose the perfect college and course for you.
+You can also call on our toll-free number at 1800-572-9877 and avail of free counseling services regarding admissions or ask your queries at QnA zone.